You still file US taxes from Cayman

 Practical advice

-US tax compliance from Cayman is manageable but requires professional help.
-The cost of a good international tax accountant ($2,000–$5,000/year) is a worthwhile investment.
+US tax compliance from Cayman is manageable but often requires professional help.
+Get a fixed-fee or scoped quote from an international tax accountant before departure.

 - Hire a US-qualified international tax advisor BEFORE you move.
 Exit planning and first-year filings are the most complex.